 Red Pen Editing

 If you’re familiar with writing and proofreading processes, you know that marking up a document in red ink is what professionals do to identify things that should be removed or changed.
-Try this technique for yourself on your written-out brainstorm ideas, eliminating unclear thoughts and unnecessary information.
+Try this technique for yourself on your written-out brainstorming ideas, eliminating unclear thoughts and unnecessary information.
 Having a friend do this for you can be even more helpful to get someone else’s perspective on your pitch.

 As we mentioned at the very beginning of this post, rehearsing your pitch in an actual elevator can help you build the confidence you need to present your pitch to a VIP later.
 Climb aboard your office’s elevator by yourself and go through your pitch out loud, even if it feels a little silly talking to yourself.